gumyr/build123d/docs/tips.rst

-When designing independent shapes it's common to place each at or near the global origin, which can make it tricky to visualize many shapes at once. :meth:`pack.pack` will translate the `Shape`s passed to it so that they don't overlap, with an optional padding/spacing.
+When designing independent shapes it's common to place each at or near the global origin, which can make it tricky to visualize many shapes at once. :meth:`pack.pack` will translate the :class:`~topology.Shape`'s passed to it so that they don't overlap, with an optional padding/spacing.
 Here's the result of packing a bunch of overlapping boxes (left) using some padding (right):